klinecharts/KLineChart/docs/en/instance-api.md

 ) => void
 ```
 Add new data, this method will clear the chart data, no need to call the clearData method additionally.
 - `dataList` is an array of K-line data.
-For details of the data type, please refer to [Data Source](./datasource.md)
+For details of the data type, please refer to [data](guide/data)
 - `more` tells the chart whether there is more historical data, can be defaulted, the default is true